There is no denying that Toronto is one of Canada’s best places to live. The real estate market is doing well; we share the facts below.

 - HST and what you need to know

 The HST is payable by the purchaser, and there are specific rebates for each location in Canada.
 You are only eligible for the HST if you plan to use the home as your primary residence for at least one year after moving in.

 If you plan on renting the unit within the first year of completion, you do not qualify.
-It’s always good to wait for at least one year before selling or renting the team to qualify for HST.
+It’s always good to wait at least one year before selling or renting the team to be eligible for HST.

 - The Takeaway

 Buying a pre-construction condo in the Greater Toronto Area is an excellent investment.
-The real estate market is stable, and the increasing diversity of the population creates a high demand for condominiums.
+The real estate market is stable, and the increasing population diversity creates a high demand for condominiums.

 Still, a layman’s buying process is quite detailed, and the hidden prices can catch you off guard.
 Get a resourceful team to assist you, and be patient throughout the process.
 This way, you will get the best deal at a good price.